akerestecioglu/proj201_text_labelling/readme.md

 Under the 'PROJ201-ReyyanYeniterzi' folder, there are several scripts, files and folders.

-The app.py script is for starting the application and all_in_one.py script is for making the neccessary setup before running the app and evaluating the results at the end.
+The app.py script is for starting the application and the all_in_one.py script is for making the necessary setup before running the app and evaluating the results at the end.

-Other scripts are there because all_in_one.py script imports neccessary functions from them.
+Other scripts are there because the all_in_one.py script imports necessary functions from them.

 **project**